lastweek/lastweek.github.io/docs/fpga/vivado.md

 lock_design -level routing
 ```

+---
 ### Lock Routing

 We need to lock both the net and the connected cells.
+Reference is UG903.

 ---